 The Carr Fire is unlike any other fires.
-Instead of an aggressive wind that usually fuels a fast-moving fire, the Carr Fire is so hot, it created its own extreme weather conditions.
+Instead of an aggressive wind that usually fuels a fast-moving fire, the Carr Fire was so hot, it created its own extreme weather conditions.
 Scientists say a rare weather pattern, similar to a fire tornado, developed due to extreme temperatures.
-For a half hour on the evening of Friday, July 26th, the firenado picked up ash, burning embers, and flammable debris and extended thousands of feet in the air.
-The winds were so strong, it tore rooftops, uprooted trees and stripped away their bark.
-The firenado was a rare phenomenon which left many residents terrified as they watched the cyclone of flames rip through their neighborhoods.
+For a half-hour on the evening of Friday, July 26th, the firenado picked up ash, burning embers, and flammable debris and extended thousands of feet in the air.
+The winds were so strong, it tore rooftops, uprooted trees, and stripped away their bark.
+The firenado was a rare phenomenon that left many residents terrified as they watched the cyclone of flames rip through their neighborhoods.

 Watch YouTube Video: Fire Whirl in Carr Fire Equal to EF3 Tornado.
 CBS Sacramento shows the rotating column of fire near Redding.How Did the Firenado Form?

 The firenado developed as the fire erupted and started to rotate like a thunderstorm.
 The smoke plume initially reached about 20,000 feet, but couldn’t go any higher because it was trapped under an inversion.
 The cap in the atmosphere triggered the smoke to spread out.
 Two plumes managed to rupture the cap and exploded upward reaching a height of almost 40,000 feet.
 That intense, quick upright growth of the fire drove an updraft that eventually spawned the tornado.